Scalable Construction of Spiking Neural Networks using up to thousands of GPUs: Abstract

 The simulation code NEST~\cite{Gewaltig_07_11204} employs a hybrid approach using MPI for inter-node and OpenMP~\citep{OpenMPSpec} for intra-node parallelization on modern multi-core processors (CPUs).
-Benchmark SNN models have reached up to $10^9$ neurons and $10^{13}$ synapses~\cite{Kunkel2014, Jordan2018}, while models representing distinct brain regions with millions of neurons and billions of synapses have been simulated using thousands of cores in parallel~\cite{Schmidt2018, Pronold24_409, Senk24_405, Gandolfi2023}.
-These efforts have made NEST a reference platform for large-scale SNN simulations~\cite{Senk25_arxiv}, keeping pace with conventional hardware development and the increasing interest in scalable neuromorphic systems~\cite{Kudithipudi2025}.
+Benchmark SNN models have reached up to $10^9$ neurons and $10^{13}$ synapses~\cite{Kunkel2014, Jordan2018}, while models representing distinct brain regions with millions of neurons and billions of synapses have been simulated using thousands of cores in parallel~\cite{Schmidt2018, Pronold24_409, Senk24_405, Gandolfi2023, Yamaura2020}.
+These efforts have made NEST a reference platform for large-scale SNN simulations~\cite{Senk2026}, keeping pace with conventional hardware development and the increasing interest in scalable neuromorphic systems~\cite{Kudithipudi2025}.
 The round-robin algorithm to distribute neurons on MPI processes and the collective communication~\citep{Jordan2018} for synchronous spike exchange between processes used by NEST is optimal for load balancing assuming homogeneous network structure and neuron activity.
 However, this approach does not exploit the heterogeneity of biological brains, including their topological and spatial multi-scale network organization and transient changes in spiking statistics~\citep{Albers2022}.

 The recent GPU implementation of NEST addresses these demands.
 NEST GPU~\cite{Golosio2021, Golosio23_9598} supports multi-GPU simulations and takes advantage of the locality of neuron populations.
-Like the CPU version, the C++ code exposes a handful of functions to the Python level for the setup and execution of concrete network models.
+Like the CPU version, the C++ code exposes a handful of functions to the Python level for the setup and execution of concrete network models, with some of them being validated against the CPU version \cite{Golosio2021, Tiddia2022}.
 The code uses CUDA to interface GPU hardware and MPI for point-to-point communication between compute nodes~\cite{Tiddia2022}.
 The initial algorithm for network construction relied on a transfer from CPU to GPU memory.
-To reduce computation times, \citet{Golosio23_9598} proposed a method to dynamically build the network directly in GPU memory, applicable to single-GPU simulations.
+To reduce computation times, \cite{Golosio23_9598} proposed a method to dynamically build the network directly in GPU memory, applicable to single-GPU simulations.

 Going beyond these previous works, here we present memory-efficient data structures for in-GPU network construction and spike communication during simulation on multi-GPU systems.
 Each MPI process builds its part of the network without MPI communication with other processes, creates the data structures needed to communicate via MPI, and efficiently transmits spikes across remote connections using either point-to-point or collective communication according to the user's choice.
 As demonstrated by a reference implementation, the new method enables large-scale spiking neural network simulations of up to thousands of GPUs exploiting a computational communication scheme inspired by the temporal and spatial sparsity observed in the brain.
 Our results indicate that network sizes of $2\times 10^{10}$ neurons and $10^{14}$ synapses can be reached with our approach on the upcoming exascale supercomputer JUPITER~\cite{Herten24_1}.